nilforooshan/nilforooshan.github.io/resume.md

 Publications
 ============

+* Valerio-Hernández, J.E., P. Pérez-Rodríguez, **M.A.
+Nilforooshan**, and A. Ruíz-Flores.
+2023.
+Single-step genomic evaluation for growth traits in a Mexican Braunvieh cattle population. *Anim.
+Biosci.* Accepted.
 * **Nilforooshan, M.A.** 2023.
 Technical note: Extension of the reduced animal model to single-step methods. *J. Anim.
 Sci.* 101: skac272. [doi:10.1093/jas/skac272](https://doi.org/10.1093/jas/skac272)
 * **Nilforooshan, M.A.** 2022.
 The algorithm for proven and young (APY) from a different perspective. *bioRxiv*. [doi:10.1101/2022.11.23.517757](https://doi.org/10.1101/2022.11.23.517757)
 * **Nilforooshan, M.A.** 2022.
 A note on the conditioning of the **H**<sup>-1</sup> matrix used in single-step GBLUP. *Animals* 12: 3208. [doi:10.3390/ani12223208](https://doi.org/10.3390/ani12223208)